 Preparing for the return of international students and helping them succeed

-While borders have been closed for over a year now and VET providers have been unable to host international students in that time, there is hope on the horizon.
+While borders have been closed for over a year now and VET providers have been unable to host international students in that time, there is hope on the horizon for students using RTO materials.
 The global vaccine rollout is underway, there’s talk of travel bubbles and case numbers are steadily declining around the world.
 We may see international students return in 2021, and certainly in 2022.

 When that happens, it will have been after a long period of isolation in one’s country of origin.
 Many international students may find it difficult to adjust to both education and workplaces in Australia, if coming from vastly different cultures.